-She is in LOVE with Minnie Mouse.
-She loves PINK and BLUE.
-Minnie Mouse, and BOWS, she loves BOWS the kind of bow on Minnie Mouse’s head.
-She wants a pink Minnie Mouse car with a bow on top when she grows up.
+She was in LOVE with Minnie Mouse.
+She loved PINK and BLUE.
+Minnie Mouse, and BOWS, she loved BOWS the kind of bow on Minnie Mouse’s head.
+She wanted a pink Minnie Mouse car with a bow on top when she grows up.
+She also loved Herbies.

 –Megan’s Mom Deena

 Megan was recently tested for JHD.
 Her test result came back inconclusive as the test can only detect expansions less than 100.
-Since she is currently symptomatic, an additional test that can detect CAG counts above 100 is going to be performed Right now she is clinically, but unofficially diagnosed with JHD.
+Since she was symptomatic, an additional test that can detect CAG counts above 100 is going to be performed She was clinically, but unofficially diagnosed with JHD.
 100 is a high jhd CAG count.
-She is now officially JHD Positive according to the new test.
+She was officially JHD Positive according to the new test.
 Megan was a sweet 4 year old little girl at this time.

 Your daughter is beautiful!
 I wish I could speak with you and ask questions about your journey.
 My son was 4 1/2 when he passed from what doctors believe was jhd.
 I am praying for you and yours.

 If this is not Juvenile Huntingtons Disease,it sounds like intractable epilepsy and may need

 Cannabidiol to control symptoms of either Dravet or Lennox Gustalt Syndrome